Hair Transplant Repair

 Native scalp hair follows a specific orientation in terms of direction and curvature.
 Therefore, when follicular unit grafts are placed, the orientation in angulation and curvature must be adhered to in order to achieve natural looking results.

-Treatment of incorrect hair orientation – The best treatment for incorrect angulation and curvature of the hair is to prevent them.
+- Treatment of incorrect hair orientation– The best treatment for incorrect angulation and curvature of the hair is to prevent these issues.
 By using the proper technique during the procedure, a specialist with an artistic flair can easily avoid these problems.
 However, in the event of encountering such problems, the ill-placed hair follicles should be removed via the FUE method and re-implanted to provide the proper angle and curvature.